Abstract Submission

 - Germline/Constitutional Genomics and Mosaicism (including Cancer Predisposition Risk Factors, Somatic Mosaic Disorders, etc.)

-- Bioinformatics, Artificial Intelligence, and Machine-Learning
+- Bioinformatics, Artificial Intelligence/Machine-Learning, Lab Automation

 - Variant Curation, Interpretation, and Standardization

-- Emerging Technologies and other advances in Clinical Genomics (including Liquid Biopsies, cfDNA, Single-Cell, Epigenetics, Transcriptomics, Multi-Omics, etc.)
+- Emerging Technologies and other advances in Clinical Genomics (including Liquid Biopsies, cell-free DNA, Single-Cell analyses, Epigenetics, Transcriptomics, Multi-Omics, etc.)

-- Equity and Access in Genomic Medicine (including Genomic Test Implementation in Resource Limited Countries, Access to Technical Expertise, etc.)
+- Equity and Access in Genomic Medicine (including Genomic Test Implementation in Resource-Limited Countries, Access to Technical Expertise, etc.)

 - Ethical and Regulatory Considerations in Genomic Testing